UEBT standard revision 2025 - 2026

 A revision should be based predominantly on the experiences of regular users of the standard.

-The standard could be better aligned with: evolving regulatory requirements, the most recent UEBT monitoring and evaluation insights, the strategic direction to deepen UEBT’s work on human rights, working conditions, just remuneration and livelihoods, strengthened guidance added to the UEBT field checklist to clarify current indicators, the continued partnership with Rainforest Alliance on herbs & spices, and the new partnership with SAI Platform on wild-harvested botanicals.
+The standard could be better aligned with evolving regulatory requirements; the most recent UEBT monitoring and evaluation insights; the strategic direction to deepen UEBT’s work on human rights, working conditions, just remuneration and livelihoods; strengthened guidance added to the UEBT field checklist that clarifies current indicators; the continued partnership with Rainforest Alliance on herbs & spices; and the new partnership with SAI Platform on wild-harvested botanicals.

-Based on these considerations and feedback, UEBT will undertake a limited standard revision focused on improving the standard where needed for clarity, or improved applicability or impact.
+Based on these considerations and feedback, UEBT undertook a limited standard revision focused on improving the standard where needed for clarity, or improved applicability or impact.

-We do not intend to introduce completely new topics or to make significant changes to the scope of the standard.
+The intent was not to introduce completely new topics or to make significant changes to the scope of the standard.

 promoting long-term economic, social and ecological supply chain resilience,

-not making any changes that significantly increase compliance threshold or burden for organisations using the standard, and
+not significantly increasing compliance thresholds or burdens for organisations using the standard, and

-ensuring as much continuity as possible for organisations using the standard.
+ensuring as much continuity as possible for users.

 Objectives of the revision